 (3b) Enter the start time for your view.
 You can enter a time (e.g. 14:30 or 5:05 AM), a date (May 23), or date and time (5/14/2016 2:00 PM), using a wide variety of date and time formats.
 You can also enter shortcuts like "5h" to indicate five hours ago.
 See Time Syntax Reference for a complete list of options.

 (3c) Enter the end time for your view.
-You can use any of the formats supported by the Fromt time.
+You can use any of the formats explained in (3b).
 You can also enter a shortcut beginning with + to specify the amount of time you'd like to search, e.g. +24h or +1d to view a one-day period beginning at the From time.

 (4) Use this button to view the raw log messages matching your search.

 (5) Use these fields to search a specific server or log file.
 If you're using Kubernetes these will allow you to search cluster and controller name, respectively.
 You can use a single * as a wildcard at the beginning or end (but not the middle) of the server or log file name.

 The number next to each field indicates how many distinct values appear in that field.
 (If there are more than a few hundred distinct values, the number shown will be an estimate.)

 Click on any field to view the most common values in that field:

-You can click on any value to restrict your view to log messages having that field value.
-For numeric fields, click the "Graph Values" button to display a graph of that field.
+You can click on any value to restrict your graph to log messages having that field value.
+Depending on the type of data, various graphing options appear as buttons: